How Can I Lose the Weight I Gained Over the Holidays?

-The foods you eat during the holidays are likely high in sugar and carbohydrates.
+The foods you eat during the holidays are likely high in sugar and processed carbohydrates.
 It’s easy to graze on candy, cookies, bars, breads and the wide assortment of treats that are readily available around the holidays.
-Excess carbohydrates increase your blood sugar and insulin levels, and are usually stored as fat in your body.
-By reducing the amount of carbohydrates you consume, your blood sugar will normalize and fat will be burned as energy.
+Excess processed carbohydrates increase your blood sugar and insulin levels, which is then usually stored as fat in your body.
+By reducing the amount of these packaged and highly palatable foods you consume, your blood sugar will normalize, and fat will be burned as energy instead.

 Measure and Weigh Your Food

 Planning ahead and reducing processed foods may be enough for you to lose the weight you gained during the holidays.
 But, if you find yourself still struggling to lose the pounds, you may need to weigh and measure your food.
 It’s important to weigh protein (after cooking) on a food scale because it’s easy to underestimate the amount your body needs.
 For best weight loss results, aim for 4-6 ounces of protein per meal.